Considering the purchase of an electric vehicle?

 While we are not yet seeing electric vehicles frequently travel our rural Missouri roads, it is the goal for Consolidated Electric Cooperative staff to provide education and factual information on energy-related topics for their members.
 CEC, as part of the Missouri Electric Cooperatives network, has partnered with Choose EV to help provide education and information about electric vehicles and charging stations.

 We are not promoting the purchase of electric vehicles.
 It is more so our goal to encourage members to consider the possible impacts of the charging requirements behind their purchase of an electric vehicle.
 Depending on the level of the charger, it can be comparable to adding an electric furnace to your existing home energy usage.
+Here are a few questions to consider before purchasing an EV.

 Is the transformer large enough to handle the load if you plug in your EV when the heat/AC is on, you're doing laundry, running the dishwasher and cooking dinner?